Purdue outlasts Tennessee 48-45 in OT in Music City Bowl

 This high-scoring game featured a flurry of big plays and points in the final five minutes only to see Purdue’s defense make the deciding play.

-On the first possession of overtime, Jamar Brown and Kieren Douglas stopped Vols running back Jaylen Wright short on fourth-and-goal at the 1.
-The stop was upheld on review for Wright's forward progress being stopped despite Wright reaching the ball over the goal line before the whistle without a knee touching the ground while laying on top of Douglas.
+On the first possession of overtime, Jamar Brown and Kieren Douglas stopped Vols running back Jaylen Wright short on fourth-and-goal.
+The stop was upheld on review for Wright’s forward progress being stopped despite Wright reaching the ball over the goal line before the whistle without a knee touching the ground while laying on top of Douglas.

+“I love these guys,” Heupel said.
+“They fight, they scratch, they claw and they compete.
+We came up a play short.”

+Tennessee quarterback Hendon Hooker watched the replay on the large video board and was excited.

+“I thought we scored, but you know it’s a tough call,” Hooker said.
+“Feels like me and my teammates gave it our all.

-After Purdue ran three plays, Fineran sealed the victory with his fourth field goal of the game, sending the Boilermakers running down the field in celebration.
+After Purdue ran three plays, Fineran sealed the victory with his fourth field goal of the game, sending the Boilermakers running down the field in celebration after what Brohm called a “a crazy game.”

-The end of regulation featured Purdue quarterback Aidan O'Connell throwing two of his five TD passes, starting with a pass Payne Durham took 62 yards after breaking a tackle in front of the Purdue bench.

-Tennessee finished with 639 yards total offense and Purdue had 623 in regulation - both bowl records before overtime.
-O'Connell easily set the mark with 534 yards passing, well above the 383 Mike Glennon had with N.C.
+Tennessee finished with 639 yards total offense and Purdue had 623 in regulation – both bowl records before overtime.
+O’Connell easily set the yards passing record, well above the 383 Mike Glennon had with N.C.
 State.

-Purdue came in without All-America wide receiver David Bell, who's prepping for the NFL draft, and a receiving corps further thinned by injuries.
-Broc Thompson filled in with seven catches for a game-high 217 yards and two TDs.
+Purdue came in without a pair of All-Americans in defensive end George Karlaftis and wide receiver David Bell, both prepping for the NFL draft, with a receiving corps further thinned by injuries.
+Broc Thompson, who needs offseason surgery on both knees, filled in with seven catches for a game-high 217 yards and two TDs.

 THE TAKEAWAYS

-Purdue: Coach Jeff Brohm said his Boilermakers had a lot of wide receivers, and they tapped that depth in this game.
-O'Connell spread the ball around connecting with nine different receivers.
+Purdue: Brohm said his Boilermakers had a lot of wide receivers, and they tapped that depth in this game.
+O’Connell spread the ball around connecting with nine receivers.

 UP NEXT